 Implementation and co-ordination of programs to return to work/occupation.

 Setting up and monitoring care regimes, recruiting and training of support workers.

 Co-ordination of different providers of care and services as required by the client.

 Monitoring and reviewing the long term needs of the client.

 Being an expert companion for families adjusting to the changes to the injured person’s life.

 The opportunity to work from home, with associated travel

 Laptop and mobile phone

 Skills and Qualifications Required

-Bachelor’s degree or equivalent in occupational therapy or healthcare-related discipline
+Bachelor’s degree or equivalent in a healthcare-related discipline

 7+ years’ post qualification experience